TeemuKoivisto/prosemirror-dev-toolkit/README.md

 # [prosemirror-dev-toolkit](https://github.com/TeemuKoivisto/prosemirror-dev-toolkit) [![version](https://img.shields.io/npm/v/prosemirror-dev-toolkit?style=flat-square)](https://www.npmjs.com/package/prosemirror-dev-toolkit) [![package minified size](https://img.shields.io/bundlephobia/min/prosemirror-dev-toolkit?style=flat-square&color=important)](https://bundlephobia.com/result?p=prosemirror-dev-toolkit) [![package size](https://img.shields.io/bundlephobia/minzip/prosemirror-dev-toolkit?style=flat-square)](https://bundlephobia.com/result?p=prosemirror-dev-toolkit)

-This is a rewrite of [prosemirror-dev-tools](https://github.com/d4rkr00t/prosemirror-dev-tools) which I'm a big fan of, yet have felt it could use some improvements.
-Since the old version didn't seem that actively maintained and also because I wanted to remove the hard dependency to React, use TypeScript and make the whole thing smaller, I took it to my own hands to rewrite it in Svelte.
+This is a rewrite of [prosemirror-dev-tools](https://github.com/d4rkr00t/prosemirror-dev-tools) which I'm a big fan of, yet have felt could use some improvements.
+Since it didn't seem that actively maintained anymore and also because I wanted to remove the hard dependency to React, use TypeScript and make the whole thing smaller, I took it to my own hands to rewrite it in Svelte.

 Unlike React, Svelte compiles directly to JS without having to bundle a runtime which should make the library smaller to use in projects that don't use React.
-I also pruned some of the extra dependencies by using just vanilla Svelte features and have experimented making the library injectable as a stand-alone script.
+I also pruned some of the extra dependencies by using out-of-the-box Svelte features and have experimented making the library injectable as a stand-alone script.

 ## [Demo](https://teemukoivisto.github.io/prosemirror-dev-toolkit/)